Substra/substra-documentation/README.md

 You should use python `3.9.10`.

 To deploy the documentation locally you will need to install all the necessary requirements which you can find in the 'requirements.txt' file of the root of this repository.
-You can use pip in your terminal to install it: `pip install -r requirements.txt`
+You can use pip in your terminal to install it: `pip install -r requirements.txt`.

 ### Install substra from owkin pypi